History of Myanmar: First Toungoo Empire (1510–99)

 The overextended empire unravelled soon after Bayinnaung's death in 1581.
 Siam broke away in 1584 and went to war with Burma until 1605.
 By 1597, the kingdom had lost all its possessions, including Taungoo, the ancestral home of the dynasty.
 In 1599, the Arakanese forces aided by Portuguese mercenaries, and in alliance with the rebellious Taungoo forces, sacked Pegu.
 The country fell into chaos, with each region claiming a king.
 Portuguese mercenary Filipe de Brito e Nicote promptly rebelled against his Arakanese masters, and established Goa-backed Portuguese rule at Thanlyin in 1603.

 Despite being a tumultuous time for Myanmar, the Taungoo expansions increased the international reach of the nation.
 Newly rich merchants from Myanmar traded as far as the Rajahnate of Cebu in the Philippines where they sold Burmese Sugar (śarkarā) for Cebuano gold.
 Filipinos also had merchant communities in Myanmar, historian William Henry Scott, quoting the Portuguese manuscript Summa Orientalis, noted that Mottama in Burma (Myanmar) had a large presence of merchants from Mindanao, Philippines.
 The Lucoes, a rival to the other Filipino group, the Mindanaoans, who instead came from the island of Luzon, were also hired as mercenaries and soldiers for both Siam (Thailand) and Burma (Myanmar), in the Burmese-Siamese Wars, the same case as the Portuguese, who were also mercenaries for both sides.

-Restored Taungoo Kingdom (Nyaungyan Restoration) (1599–1752)
+Restored Taungoo kingdom (Nyaungyan restoration) (1599–1752)

-While the interregnum that followed the fall of Pagan Empire lasted over 250 years (1287–1555), that following the fall of First Taungoo was relatively short-lived.
+While the interregnum that followed the fall of the Pagan empire lasted over 250 years (1287–1555), that following the fall of First Taungoo was relatively short-lived.
 One of Bayinnaung's sons, Nyaungyan Min, immediately began the reunification effort, successfully restoring central authority over Upper Burma and nearer Shan states by 1606.

+In 1535, King Tabinshwehti reunified Burma and founded the second Burmese empire (Taungû dynasty, 1535–1752).
+This empire is almost constantly at war with the kingdom of Ayutthaya, in present-day Thailand.
+Faced with revolts and Portuguese incursions, the Taungû dynasty retreated to central Burma.

+In the middle of the 16th century, King Tabinshwehti, originally from a southern province, and his son succeeded, with the help of the Portuguese, in reunifying the country.
+From 1599, the Kingdom of Pegu was under the management of the eastern Portuguese empire.

+She reunified the country again in 1613 and definitively repelled attempts at Portuguese conquest.
+But the revolt of the Mons in the south of the country, encouraged by the French in India, weakened the kingdom which finally collapsed in 1752.

 His successor Anaukpetlun defeated the Portuguese at Thanlyin in 1613.
 He recovered the upper Tanintharyi coast to Dawei and Lan Na from the Siamese by 1614.
 He also captured the trans-Salween Shan states (Kengtung and Sipsongpanna) in 1622–26.

 His brother Thalun rebuilt the war-torn country.
 He ordered the first ever census in Burmese history in 1635, which showed that the kingdom had about two million people.
 By 1650, the three able kings–Nyaungyan, Anaukpetlun, and Thalun–had successfully rebuilt a smaller but far more manageable kingdom.